Planning a trip with your horses requires immense planning and proper execution. When you start to plan any trip, you must consider several things.

 Alternatively, you can add a teaspoon of salt to their food, making them thirsty.
 Either way, you will be able to keep them hydrated.

-• Keep a tab for any signs of dehydration in your horse.
+- Keep a tab on any signs of dehydration in your horse.

 There are several basic ways to look at your horse to infer whether it requires water.

-First, take a look at its gums.
+First, examine its gums.
 Hydrated horses likely have pink gums.
-However, if they look pale, do a “skin tent” test.
+However, if they look pale, perform a "skin tent" test.

 Ordinarily, a pony's skin is highly versatile.
 However, given that you pull up the part close to the wilts and it stays raised like a tent, it's probably dehydrated.
 And needs water and potentially electrolytes as soon as possible.

 Let us assume that your horse has dried out.
-In this case, you must take it out of the horse trailer.
-And make sure to bring it to a concealed region.
-Then provide your horse with water and electrolytes as quickly as time permits.
+In this case, you must remove it from the horse trailer and bring it to a concealed region.
+Then, provide your horse with water and electrolytes as quickly as time permits.

-Next, if there is a good amount of water available, wash your horse and give it a nice sponge bath.
+Next, if a good amount of water is available, wash your horse and give it a nice sponge bath.
 And lastly, scratch off the abundance of water.

 Related: Extreme Horseback Riding in Colombia